bbauska/UofM-AdvStyling/readme.md

 ## Week3-18.
 Bootstrap Grid System

 Hi everybody.
-Today, we\'re going to talk about the grid system for Bootstrap three.
+Today, we&apos;re going to talk about the grid system for Bootstrap three.

 I want to start off by saying, if at the end of this module (18), you